Made in the Heart of NYC's Garment District

 Death of the Garment District

 Before the mid-nineteenth century, most Americans made their own clothing.
-With the invention of the sewing machine in the mid-19th century, and new industrial processes, "ready-to-wear" garments quickly became popular.
+With the invention of the sewing machine in the 1950s and new industrial processes, "ready-to-wear" garments quickly became popular.
 New York City's Garment District soon became the epicenter of American-made products and, at one point, supplied more than 50% of the nation's clothing.
 As wages increased, the Garment District suffered tremendously from production moving out of town.
 It is now a shadow of its former self.
 Fortunately, we found an existing generational family business that specializing in artisan craftsmanship.
 They perfectly align with our ethos of creating specialized pieces in small batches.
 With our two NYC stores, it is essentially Farm-to-Table.

 247 Mulberry Street NYC